BhargavTaraviya/ENSE-375_ONLINE_QUIZ_SYSTEM/TESTING.md

 4. Verify that appropriate error messages are displayed for invalid inputs.
 5. Verify that the user is added successfully for valid inputs.

-Here is the table for AddUser:
+Here is the table for AddUser method:

 |     Test Case    |                  Test Description                 |     Username Length    |     Password Length    |     Username Contains Special Character    |                    Expected Result                   |
 |:----------------:|:-------------------------------------------------:|:----------------------:|:----------------------:|:------------------------------------------:|:---------------------------------------------------:|